kubedb/cli/docs/guides/postgres/clustering/streaming_replication.md

   phase: Running
 ```

-There are three fields in Postgres CRD's `spec.LeaderElection`.
+There are three fields under Postgres CRD's `spec.leaderElection`.
 These values defines how fast the leader election can happen.

-- leaseDurationSeconds: LeaseDuration is the duration in second that non-leader candidates will wait to force acquire leadership.
+- leaseDurationSeconds: This is the duration in seconds that non-leader candidates will wait to force acquire leadership.
 This is measured against time of last observed ack.
-Default 15
+Default 15 secs.
-- renewDeadlineSeconds: RenewDeadline is the duration in second that the acting master will retry refreshing leadership before giving up.
+- renewDeadlineSeconds: This is the duration in seconds that the acting master will retry refreshing leadership before giving up.
 Normally, LeaseDuration * 2 / 3.
-Default 10
+Default 10 secs.
-- retryPeriodSeconds: RetryPeriod is the duration in second the LeaderElector clients should wait between tries of actions.
+- retryPeriodSeconds: This is the duration in seconds the LeaderElector clients should wait between tries of actions.
 Normally, LeaseDuration / 3.
-Default 2
+Default 2 secs.

 If the Cluster machine is powerful, user can reduce the times.
 But, Do not make it so little, in that case Postgres will restarts very often.

 ### Automatic failover